-- d.
+- 9. Digital Display (LED) Signs and Electronic Message Centers (EMCs). - a.
+Digital signs/EMCs shall only be permitted in the C-Commercial zoning district. - b.
+Only one digital sign is allowed per lot.
+For purposes of gas stations, digital price signs on all pumps combined shall constitute one sign. - c.
+Digital signs/EMCs shall not exceed twenty (20) square feet in sign area. - d.
 Message or copy of a digital sign/EMC shall be static for a minimum of eight (8) seconds and shall not contain any motion, flashing or scrolling within the message or copy. - e.
 Sign display change must be instantaneous; fading or scrolling in and out of messages is prohibited. - f.
 Digital signs/EMCs must include a photocell to control brightness and automatically dim based on ambient light. - g.
 Digital signs shall not exceed 3,000 nits during daylight and 125 nits after dark.
 Nit certification must be provided with a sign application. - h.
 Light trespass: At property lines, light trespass from the EMC shall be no more than 0.5 footcandles. - i.
 Signs must go dark if there is a malfunction. - j.
-Signs must remain static after 9:00 p.m.
+Signs must be turned off from 9:00 p.m. until 6:00 a.m.

-k.
-Signs must be turned off from 11:00 p.m. until 6:00 a.m.
+10. Feather flags.

-- 10. Feather flags. - a.
+- a.
 One feather flag per lot may be temporarily installed for up to sixty (60) days in a twelve (12)-month period. - b.
 Feather flags shall be set back three (3) feet from the interior edge of the sidewalk or ten (10) feet from the edge of pavement where sidewalks do not exist and shall not be placed in locations that restrict vision or impair pedestrian or motor vehicle safety.
 An unobstructed pedestrian pathway of five (5) feet shall be maintained.